 Next call will be announced in the second half of 2019.

-Nominations shall be submitted in English only in electronic version by the closing date to one of the following addresses:
+Nominations shall be submitted in English only in electronic version by the closing date to:

 The complete nomination should consist of:

-- The document should include a concise description of a one specific achievement and commentary concerning the impact of this achievement on the resolution of a societal or scientific problem.
+- acknowledgement by a nominator of the joint scientific achievement made by the two candidates in the sense of the award (the document should include a concise description of a one specific achievement and commentary concerning the impact of this achievement on the resolution of a societal or scientific problem)

-- The letter of support should be issued by a third party – neither a nominator nor the nominees.
-It should contain informative comment on the quality of the achievement reported as the basis of the nomination.
+- one letter of support for the couple of nominees, in case of self-nominations – two (the letter of support should be issued by a third party – neither a nominator nor the nominees; it should contain informative comment on the quality of the achievement reported as the basis of the nomination)

 NB: FNP or AAAS may contact the nominators to ask for additional information or documents.